-Whilst you were a member of Livability Final Salary Pension Scheme, if you were contracted-out of the additional State Pension before 6 April 1997, you accrued a Guaranteed Minimum Pension (GMP).
+If you were contracted-out of the additional State Pension before 6 April 1997, while a member of the Leonard Cheshire Disability Group Pension Scheme, you accrued a Guaranteed Minimum Pension (GMP).
 The GMP part of your pension will increase in line with inflation to a maximum of 3% each year.

-The remainder of your pension will continue to increase as described above.
+The rest of your pension will continue to increase as described above.